 A proctor is a person who supervises or monitors students during an exam.
 A proctor will have a set of duties to perform before, during and after the exam they are supervising.

-A proctor must not be related to the student and there should be no relationship between the proctor and the student that could call into question the impartiality of the proctor (e.g. spouse, family member, relative, business partner, personal tutor, etc.).
-Typically, acceptable proctors include teachers, librarians, community leaders, etc. All proctors must be approved by the Sun West Distance Learning Centre.
-Proctors should have basic computer skills (ability to email and scan documents) and access to a reliable internet connection.
+A proctor must not be related to the student and there should be no relationship between the proctor and the student that could call into question the impartiality of the proctor (e.g. spouse, family member, relative, business partner, personal tutor, boyfriend, girlfriend, relationship partner, etc.).
+Typically, acceptable proctors include teachers in the community, librarians, community leaders, etc. All proctors must be approved by the Sun West Distance Learning Centre.
+Proctors should have basic computer skills (ability to email and scan documents) and have access to a reliable internet connection.

 It is strictly forbidden for students to view any part of the exam prior to the agreed upon writing time.
 Students must never have access to or be given the passwords for an online exam.
 Students must never have any copies of the exam in any format prior to and after the exam.
 Students’ personal computers/laptops should not be used to write online exams.
 Students are not permitted to take, keep, copy, scan or record any part of the exam.
 Exams must be completed in one sitting.